Waaal/BobaOS/doc/boot/Boot.md

 # Bootloader
-*This document is a basic Explenation what the Bootloader from the BobaOS does*
+*This document is a basic Explenation what the Bootloader from the BobaOS does.*
 ## Job of the bootloader
 Our bootloader does 2 things: